 Western Iowa Regents Resource Center (WIRRC) works with community colleges in their service areas to provide access to quality education to students in western Iowa.
 Offices are located in Council Bluffs, Sioux City, and Sheldon.
 Coursework and degree programs are provided by the three state universities.

 This center is located near Milford, Iowa, on scenic West Okoboji Lake on Little Miller’s Bay.
 Iowa Lakeside Laboratory is a field station run cooperatively by the University of Iowa, Iowa State University, and the University of Northern Iowa, and administered by the University of Iowa.
 The laboratory offers summer courses and research opportunities for undergraduate and graduate students.
 Courses focus on the ecology, taxonomy, and conservation of northern plains animals, plants, microorganisms, and ecosystems.

 Des Moines Programs

-The John and Mary Pappajohn Education Center (JMPEC) is located in downtown Des Moines, Iowa, close to many corporate businesses and government offices making it an idea place for working adults who want to further their education with a graduate degree.
+Social work programs, graduate degrees, and certificates are offered at the John and Mary Pappajohn Education Center (JMPEC), located in downtown Des Moines, Iowa.
+Close to many corporate businesses and government offices, JMPEC is an ideal location for a variety of students who want to further their education.